mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 The current version as of now is `jekyll 2.0.3`

-Generate website and start local server.
+Generate the website and start a local server.

     jekyll serve

 Then visit <http://localhost:4000> in a web browser.
-If it works, that means Jekyll is now successfully runnning.
+If it works, that means Jekyll is now successfully runnning!

 ## Jekyll Commands ##